sgoettel/zstsidescripts/README.md

 2. count_comments_per_year.py: This script does a simple job - it counts Reddit comments in a zst file, grouped by year.
 It extracts the `created_utc` from each JSON object (comment), converts it to year, and tallies up the comments.
 To use, run: `python3 count_comments_per_year.py path/to/your/file.zst`

+3. objects_and_tokens.py: This script counts both the JSON objects and tokens (words and numbers) within the 'body' field of each object.
+You can get individual count reports for each file with `-s` or get the total count from all files with `-a`.
+Noteworthy, the chunk size in this script is set to 128MB, I just played around with a larger chunk size here to experiment with different performance characteristics.
+Run: `python3 count_json_objects_and_tokens.py -s path/to/your/file.zst` for single file stats, or `-a` for total stats.

 I hope these tools will help you in your exploration of the Pushshift archives.